 Ocular melanoma is the most common type of cancer of the eye, but it is still rare.
 Ocular melanoma is more common in people with light skin, and it most often strikes people in their mid-50s.
 But, people of any age and race can develop the disease.

 In most cases, the disease begins in a layer of the eye called the choroid.
 This layer of blood vessels brings oxygen and nutrients to the eye.
 The cancer can travel to other parts of your body, to both nearby tissues and more distant places through your lymph system or bloodstream.
+It can also involve the iris, ciliary body, conjunctiva, or eyelid.

 A small growth may not cause any symptoms.
 As it grows larger your symptoms may include: